A Single Player Settings Guide for the Wings of Fury v0.7 update.

 The “MaxAllowed” settings below change the MAXIMUM amount of entities that spawn within range of every player in the world.
 Because this is a single player config, the only spawns you will get are from the various spawn locations around your character.
 So changing these settings won’t necessarily change anything for you in single player, unless you lower them drastically.

 The “PawnAmountModifers” below are settings used to increase or decrease the Puppet spawn MULTIPLIER.
 This multiplier increases and decreases the amount of puppets spawned.
-For example, a setting of 2 would DOUBLE the amount of pupperts spawned, a setting of 0.5 would HALF the amount.
+For example, a setting of 2 would DOUBLE the amount of puppets spawned, a setting of 0.5 would HALF the amount.

 “CheckTimeInSeconds” Determines WHEN the Puppets will spawn around the player.
 The time is basically a delay in seconds.
 For example, using default settings, if you were to activate a puppet spawn next to you in the wild, the game would wait 300 seconds (5 minutes) before spawning that puppet.
 If you leave the area within 300 seconds and allow the spawner to deactivate, the puppet will not spawn.

-“SpawningProbability” Determines weather or not an activated spawner will spawn puppets, in percentage.
+“SpawningProbability” Determines whether or not an activated spawner will spawn puppets, in percentage.
 For example, using default values, if you activate a spawner in a farmhouse, there is only a 30% chance of a puppet actually spawning.

 These next settings are pretty self explanatory.
-They change the amount of time, in seconds, that spawners can try and spawn puppets.
+They change the amount of time, in seconds, that spawners can try to spawn puppets.
 For example, using default values, if you activate a spawner in a farmhouse and it decides to spawn a puppet, that specific spawner has to wait 900 seconds before it can try to spawn another puppet.
 The interesting thing is, this timer counts down even if a puppet DID NOT spawn.
 So, if you were to activate a farmhouse spawner, and the game decides NOT to spawn a puppet, it still has to wait 900 seconds before it can try to spawn one again.

 These next settings are true/false statements.
-1 for true 0 for false.
+1 for true, 0 for false.

-Allow a player to use the SECTOR Re-spawn option when re-spawning.
+Allow a player to use the SECTOR Respawn option when respawning.

-Allow a player to use the SHELTER Re-spawn option when re-spawning.
+Allow a player to use the SHELTER Respawn option when respawning.